eliemichel/LearnWebGPU/next/getting-started/playing-with-buffers.md

 );
 ```

 We first introduced asynchronous operations in chapter [*The Adapter*](adapter-and-device/the-adapter.md#asynchronous-function), so you should already guess how to use this and in particular the `callbackInfo`.
-We will nonetheless take this opportunity to introduce below **a new way to wait for the operation to end**.

-Anyways let us start by **launching the operation**.
+### Launching the operation

 We call `wgpuBufferMapAsync` for our buffer B, with a map mode of `WGPUMapMode_Read` (read-only).
 Like we did above, we can use `WGPU_WHOLE_MAP_SIZE` to mean that we want to map the entire buffer:

 ```{lit} C++, Map buffer B
 {{Define callback handling the mapped buffer B}}